-So I think it’d be interesting to talk about how you approach it as an agency, when you first meet a client, and let’s talk about your process.
+So I think it’d be interesting to talk about how you approach it as an agency, when you first meet a client and let’s talk about your process.
 Because I thought that was really the power in what we did together.
 It wasn’t just, oh, let’s get some help with SEO.
 It was, okay, that’s the starting conversation.
 But then there are steps that have to happen.
 And over the years, you’ve refined the steps that happen to get a good result for your customers.
 So let’s compare those steps to what’s out there in the marketplace.
 And let’s see if you can take us through those steps, which I think you call ERICA.

-What these leads to is that clients, over time, they keep paying, and as long as rankings and traffic doesn’t go down, they usually keep paying, but they don’t really know what they’re paying for.
+What this leads to is that clients, over time, keep paying, and as long as rankings and traffic don’t go down, they usually keep paying, but they don’t really know what they’re paying for.
 It’s just too complex for them, it’s too complicated or they think it’s too complicated.
 And for the agency over time, this leads to unhappy clients that might be continuing to pay for a while, but as soon as one or two important rankings go down and they lose their phone calls, they lose the inquiries, they’re going to cancel.

 Let’s do this differently

 So this is where we, years ago, already thought, we need to do this differently, and came up with this framework we call ERICA.
-And ERICA, we can afterwards go into the details of it, essentially focuses on two touch points every month with clients, which is essentially a strategy call on Zoom, where we exactly make sure with hundred percent transparency that they know what’s going on on their website, what’s working, what’s not working, what competitors are doing, what’s working for them, and how we can leverage it.
+And ERICA, we can afterward go into the details of it, essentially focuses on two touch points every month with clients, which is essentially a strategy call on Zoom, where we exactly make sure with hundred percent transparency that they know what’s going on on their website, what’s working, what’s not working, what competitors are doing, what’s working for them, and how we can leverage it.
 And a lot of other things.
-So we have, right from the start, we have a full transparency approach.
-We make sure that clients first of all know where they are from a neutral perspective, not from the last monthly reporting on an Excel spreadsheet they might get from their agency.
-And then on from there, explain why we suggest certain next steps in order to move forward, in order to leverage the existing website for organic traffic, how to increase click through rate, how to increase organic traffic to the existing articles, and how to structure the entire website, etc.
+So we have, right from the start, have a full transparency approach.
+We make sure that clients, first of all, know where they are from a neutral perspective, not from the last monthly reporting on an Excel spreadsheet they might get from their agency.
+And then on from there, explain why we suggest certain next steps in order to move forward, in order to leverage the existing website for organic traffic, how to increase click-through rate, how to increase organic traffic to the existing articles, and how to structure the entire website, etc.

 James: One thing I’ve noticed about some SEO businesses is they won’t share their process.
 And even with our own SEO business, I will say some of the intellectual property we had was proprietary and could not be shared with the clients.
-Although, we were not doing anything underhanded, we were doing something super high value, that was our special sauce.
-And that was the ability for us to get really good quality organic content placed out there, and linking back to the client site with correct anchor text.
+Although we were not doing anything underhanded, we were doing something super high value, that was our special sauce.
+And that was the ability for us to get really good quality organic content placed out there and link back to the client site with correct anchor text.
 So I guess there’s got to be a limit to disclosure, and it depends on how much you’re advising versus how much you’re doing.

 How transparent are the dealings?